LAVI-USP/CBEB2026_Noise_Estimation_and_Analysis/README.md

 > **Noise Characterization of Digital Mammography Systems Based on Variance Decomposition and Spatial-Spectral Analysis**

-which is currently being prepared for submission to the **XXIX Brazilian Congress on Biomedical Engineering (CBEB 2026)**.
+which is currently being prepared for submission to the **XXX Brazilian Congress on Biomedical Engineering (CBEB 2026)**.

 The toolbox implements a complete workflow for detector noise characterization using homogeneous calibration images, following quality control methodologies established in the literature.